 Suzanne was the recipient of the Human Rights Scholarship from the University of Pennsylvania.

-Suzanne is a member of the New York City Bar Association International Law Committee and Working Group on Business and Human Rights.
+Suzanne is co-chair of the New York City Bar Association Working Group on Business and Human Rights.

 "Standardizing Governance Principles of National Statististical Organizations to Advance SDG 16 Access to Justice Data Collection" SDG 16 Taskforce (co-author with O. Pell and R. Demoulin) (forthcoming)

 "The Protection of Migrant Workers under the International Investment Law Regime" University of Pennsylvania Journal of International Law Online Content

 "Monetary Payments for Civilian Harm in International and National Practice" Center for Civilians in Conflict (Washington, DC), 2013 (co-author with Sophie van Dijken and Rabia el Morabet Belhaj)

 Penn Human Rights Scholarship

 Philadelphia Bar Association International Law Award for Outstanding